hypernym-studio/frame/README.md

 Specifies the scheduling system for the frame cycle.

-This determines how the frame updates are processed, whether through the `requestAnimationFrame`, `setTimeout` or `microtask`.
+Determines how the frame updates are processed, whether through the `requestAnimationFrame`, `setTimeout` or `microtask`.

 ```ts
 import { createFrame } from '@hypernym/frame'